redstone-finance/redstone-docs/docs/redstone-credora/morpho-methodologies/market-methodology.md

 #### Liquidity Parameters <a href="#nnzz0ey862jw" id="nnzz0ey862jw"></a>

 Liquidity parameters are calculated independently for each Morpho market.
-Credora’s process defines a **Base Liquidity** that is subsequently modified considering the characteristics of the market and conditions driving the Trigger Event.
+Credora's process defines a **Base Liquidity** that is subsequently modified considering the characteristics of the market and conditions driving the Trigger Event.

-**Base Liquidity**
+#### Base Liquidity

 Credora repeatedly queries DeFi pricing data for relevant asset pairs from 1Inch and 0x.
 This enables the building of a liquidity curve, where the USD amount of available liquidity is considered versus the slippage from the market mid-price.
 The market mid-price is currently queried from Coingecko, and also independently calculated for 1Inch and 0x.
 For 1Inch and 0x, the price of executing the sale of 1 unit of collateral is used as the mid-price.
 In querying the data sources to build curves, Credora dynamically adjusts the notional amount based on the prior results, aiming to ensure adequate data points are captured across 0-2% slippage for all pairs.